-While theft is more of a problem in cities such as Kampala rather than in the villages where we serve, take appropriate precautions by ensuring that you keep your money and passport in a hidden place, such as a money belt under your shirt.
+While theft is more of a problem in cities rather than in the villages where we serve, take appropriate precautions by ensuring that you keep your money and passport in a hidden place, such as a money belt under your shirt or hidden in your baggage.
 Do not leave your belongings unattended.
-Keep cameras on a strap and don't walk or travel by yourself alone or after dark.
+Keep cameras on a strap, and don't walk or travel by yourself alone or after dark.